In memory of Danny Leksell (1950 – 2023)

 ”School was boring.
 But studying medicine, that has always been fun,” laughed Dan Leksell.

-Dan – or Danny, to most who knew him – laughed a lot during our video interview in August 2021, two years before his recent passing on 10 October 2023.
+Dan – or Danny, to most who knew him – laughed a lot during our video interview in August 2021, three years before his passing on 10 October 2023.
 The line crackled occasionally, but his voice did not, nor did his detailed recollections of life with Elekta.

 Danny retired from Elekta in 2019 – “I was 69 years, said it was finito, held a farewell cocktail at Grand Hôtel in Stockholm, and left” -- but had by then been with the company since before it was even founded.